Nissan board taps Renault’s Senard, shareholders meeting set

 Renault had initially kept Ghosn on as its head but the French government, which owns about 15 percent of the company, pressed for a replacement.
 Renault owns 43 percent of Nissan.

-Nissan has said nominations for its board of directors will be submitted to its annual general shareholders’ meeting set for June.
+Nissan said nominations for its board of directors also will be submitted to its annual general shareholders’ meeting set for June.

 A special Nissan committee is due to draw up proposals for stronger corporate governance by late March.